Keyboard shortcuts

 The project file is the permanent record.
 Don’t rely on the archive for long-term reference.
 The extracted details in the project file should capture what was sent, to whom, and what was proposed or agreed.

 Clean up the archive periodically.
 The 90-day move to old/ keeps the archive manageable.
-Jeremy purges old/ manually from Obsidian when inclined.
+Purge old/ manually when it gets large.